-(Formerly AMES 159-Fundamentals of Gas Turbines) Compressible flow, thermodynamics, and combustion relevant to aircraft propulsion as well as to stationary power plants, analysis and design of components for gas turbines, including turbines, inlets, combustion chambers and nozzles.
-Prerequisites: admission to engineering major and grades of C- or better in MAE 110A, B or CENG 102; and MAE 101A-B-C or CENG 103 A-B-C.
+(Formerly AMES 159-Fundamentals of Gas Turbines) Compressible flow, thermodynamics, and combustion relevant to aircraft propulsion as well as to stationary power plants.
+Analysis and design of components for gas turbines, including turbines, inlets, combustion chambers and nozzles.
+Prerequisites: admission to engineering major and grades of C- or better in MAE 110A or CENG 102 and MAE 101A-B-C or CENG 103A-B-C (formerly CENG 101A-B-C) and MAE 171A.